Crosstalk-mitigated microelectronic control for optically-active spins: Active crosstalk cancellation

-In Fig.\ref{fig1}d, we plot the total magnetic power $|B|^2$ (normalised to the control site at $\textrm{x}=0$) at NN sites spaced with hexagonal packing (depicted in Fig.\ref{fig1}a with $s=\SI{60}{\micro\meter}$).
-In the two-loop scheme, the field cancels perfectly at the first NN site ($\textrm{x}=\SI{60}{\micro\meter}$), showing high power extinction (-120 dB, when 0 db is delivered at $\textrm{x}=0$), or equivalently an additional -50 dB attenuation compared to the single-loop case.
+This design allows (i) a much more localised field and (ii) precisely cancelling of the field at a distance corresponding to the first Nearest Neighbour (NN) sites.
+To see how the the two-loop scheme works, we compare the total magnetic power $|B|^2$ (normalised to the control site at $\textrm{x}=0$) at NN sites spaced with hexagonal packing (Fig. \ref{fig1}b orange line).
+The field cancels perfectly at the first NN site ($\textrm{x}=\SI{60}{\micro\meter}$), showing high power extinction (-120 dB, when 0 dB is delivered at $\textrm{x}=0$), or equivalently an additional -50 dB attenuation compared to the single-loop case.
 As the dominant field component is in the z-direction, the two-loop $|B|^2$ extinction ratio is similar to that of $|B_z|^2$.
 At the second and third NN sites ($\textrm{x}=\SI{104}{\micro\meter}$ and $\textrm{x}=\SI{120}{\micro\meter}$), as the field decays faster in the two-loop scheme (following a $1/x^{15}$ power law decay as compared to the $1/x^{6}$ for the single-loop scheme when fitted), an additional -20 dB power attenuation is applied.
-It is worth noting that the double-loop driving does not diminish the field at the host centre ($\textrm{x}=0$ in Fig.\ref{fig1}d) as compared to the single loop case.
-This is because the power from the inner loop is 6.3 times stronger compared to the outer loop at the host centre, due to its proximity to the spin (see Supplementary Section B for the power law relation).
+The scheme scales for all NN sites at the same distance from the local site.